Geometric Approaches on Persistent Homology: Introduction

 The organization of the paper is as follows.
 In \cref{sec:background}, we overview the related work in the subject, and describe the setting for power filtrations of unweighted graphs.
-We give a complete description of $PD_1(G)$ in terms of lengths of $1$-cycles in \cref{sec:PD1}.
+We give a complete description of the 1-dimensional persistence diagram $\PD_1$ in terms of lengths of $1$-cycles in \cref{sec:PD1}.
 In \cref{sec:PD2}, we give some interesting examples to motivate our study of higher-dimensional homology.
-In \cref{sec:area}, we upper bound the life spans of $2$-cycles with their area.
-Here, we introduce the notions thick-thin decomposition, injectivity radius, bracelet, isoperimetric inequality, and area (volume) of a homology class.
-In \cref{sec:width}, we give an upper bound on the life spans of $2$-cycles using a notion called width.
+In \cref{sec:area}, we ask how the life spans of $2$-cycle and $k$-cycles are related to their area and volume.
+Here, we introduce the notions of thick-thin decomposition, injectivity radius, bracelet, and the volume of a homology class.
+In \cref{sec:width}, we upper bound the life spans of $2$-cycles by a notion called the width.
 In this section, we introduce the geometric notions of the min-max technique, sweepouts, and the width of a homology class.
-In \cref{sec:higher}, we generalize our upper bound via width result to all homological dimensions.
+In \cref{sec:higher}, we generalize our width result to all homological dimensions.
 Finally, in \cref{sec:remarks}, we give some concluding remarks.